 Students with allergies, chemical sensitivities, disease states, pregnancy, or particular constraints that stem from the COVID-19 pandemic who have concerns about participating in any educational activity should notify the Assistant/Associate Dean for Academic Affairs.
 Medical documentation, when necessary, must be presented to the Assistant/Associate Dean for Academic Affairs.
-The Assistant/Associate Dean for Academic Affairs are course coordinators, or the Executive Director for Experiential Education (for pharmacy practice experiences) and the student's concerns and situation will be presented and reviewed.
+The Assistant/Associate Dean for Academic Affairs and the student's course coordinators, or the Assistant Dean of Experiential Education(for pharmacy practice experiences) and the student's concerns and situation will be presented and reviewed.